 Tunnels, like any north shore Kauai snorkeling spot, is seasonal.
 Often in the winter the waves are too big and the current too dangerous to attempt to snorkel here.
 We recommend in the winter to snorkel on the south side of Kauai.

 The parking for snorkeling Tunnels is even more scarce than at Ke’e Beach.
 You must arrive very early in the morning to guarantee yourself a spot here.
 If you don’t get here early enough to get one of the few spots nearer the beach, you can park farther down the road at Ha’ena Beach Park and walk down the beach to Tunnels area.
 It is over a half mile walk along the beach.
+If you don't want to try to find parking, you can ride the Kauai North Shore Shuttle to Ha'ena Beach Park.
+Find details below.

 The beach is sandy and you can enter the water in your bare feet.
 There are some areas of coral shelf at the shoreline where you should not enter, but they will be easy to see in your polarized sunglasses.
 We like to walk to the right end of the beach where we are lined up with the right edge of the reef and get in so that we can snorkel with the prevailing right to left current instead of fighting it.